From 1980 until today

 Mordechai Outcry

-During the Easter of 1981 the Christian Embassy organized demonstrations around the world in support of imprisoned Soviet Jews and Prisoners of Zion, equating them with the situation of Mordechai and Queen Esther and the Jews of Persia long ago.
+During Easter of 1981 the Christian Embassy organized demonstrations around the world in support of imprisoned Soviet Jews and prisoners of Zion, equating them with the situation of Mordechai and Queen Esther and the Jews of Persia long ago.

-ICEJ Finland founded and supports in the work in Vienna.
+ICEJ Finland is founded and begins supporting the work in Vienna.
 Eva’s center has helped approximately 60,000 Russian Jewish immigrants.

-Jerusalem joins officially in the Aliyah work with Soviet Jews in Vienna along with other branches already involved in the work.
-Ulla Jarvilehto founder of ICEJ Finland was instrumental in the start of ICEJ’s Aliyah work.
+Jerusalem officially joins the Aliyah work with Soviet Jews in Vienna along with other branches already involved in the work.
+Ulla Jarvilehto, founder of ICEJ Finland, was instrumental in the start of ICEJ’s Aliyah work.

 ICEJ Finland organizes the Finnish Exodus Committee that would bring more than 20,000 Russian Jews to Israel.